FAQs

 FT81X: Standard serial interfaces to the host MCU include: QSPI up to 30MHz.

 EVE can be designed into a system without the need to add an external crystal component.
 EVE has an internal oscillator that is enabled by default upon power on.
-The frequency of the internal oscillator is 12MHz ±5.6% across operating temperature (-40° to 85°C).
+The frequency of the internal oscillator is 12MHz ±5.6% across the operating temperature (-40° to 85°C).

 When external crystal component is used, the crystal component should be 12MHz.